Fundamental mechanisms of energy exchanges in autonomous measurements based on dispersive qubit-light interaction: Introduction

 We analytically solve the joint qubit-field dynamics and use our solution to characterize the mechanism underlying the spectral deformation of the scattered pulse.
 We find conditions under which the deformation leads to a spectrum comprising three peaks whose positions are determined by the qubit's bare frequency and the pulse's carrier frequency.
 Importantly, the peaks do not depend on the intensity of the light pulse, as opposed to Mollow triplets~\cite{Book_Breuer2002,Book_Walls2007}.
-In fact, Mollow triplets arise from the direct exchange of excitations between qubit and field in the resonant or quasi-resonant regime, while the spectral deformation under study stems from the dispersive interaction and is due to the non-commutation condition.
-The experimental observation of a three-peaks spectrum in the non-commuting dispersive regime has been recently reported in Ref.~\cite{XiayuPaper}.
+While Mollow triplets arise from the direct exchange of excitations between the qubit and the field, the spectral deformation under study stems from the dispersive interaction and is due to the non-commutation condition.
+The experimental observation of a three-peak spectrum in the non-commuting dispersive regime has been recently reported in Ref.~\cite{Linpeng2023QuantumEnergetics}.

-Eventually, using Gaussian coherent pulses, we show output spectra in various configurations, verifying the accuracy of our predictions.
+Eventually, using Gaussian coherent pulses, we compute output spectra in various configurations, verifying the accuracy of our predictions.
 The pulses used to plot the spectra have long duration compared to the qubit's typical timescale.
 Indeed, short pulses lead to accurate measurements in the $\sigma_z$-basis but, simultaneously, the spectrum of the scattered field does not show any visible change; on the contrary, according to the WAY theorem~\cite{Loveridge2011Measurement} (named after Wigner, Araki, and Yanase), long pulses lead to bad measurements but allow one to resolve the scattered pulse's spectral deformation providing access to the energy change induced by the pre-measurement (or measurement energy).